-To fulfil a contract and seek to ensure that its business is conducted efficiently and with a view to enhancing business services.
+To fulfil a contract and seek to ensure that our client, intermediary, other business relationships business is conducted efficiently and with a view to enhancing business services.

 To obtain legal and/or tax advice or representation.

-To fulfil a contract to ensure that it is able to engage relevant tax or legal advisers and/or representation.
+To fulfil a contract to ensure that our client, intermediary, other business relationship is able to engage relevant tax or legal advisers and/or representation.

 To ensure the security of HFL systems and staff and prevent fraud.

 The legitimate interest if HFL in protecting its systems and staff from being misused or the victim of criminal activity.

 To meet all legal and regulatory obligations applicable to HFL including in respect of managing conflicts of interest.

 For HFL to comply with legal and regulatory requirements as a financial services provider.
 To process data to the extent necessary to meet all legal and regulatory obligations incumbent on it.
 The processing is necessary for compliance with a legal obligation to which HFL is subject for example: relevant anti-money laundering and countering the financing of terrorism legislation.